ADGEfficiency/energy-py-linear/docs/docs/how-to/custom-constraints.md

 ## Custom Constraint

+The `epl.Constraint` represents a single custom constraint.

-A custom constraint has a left hand side, a right hand side and a sense:
+A custom constraint has a left hand side, a right hand side and a sense.

 <!--phmdoctest-mark.skip-->
 ```python
 --8<-- "energypylinear/constraints.py:constraint"
 ```

+It also has an option for configuring how the constraint is aggregated over the simulation intervals.

 ## Constraint Terms

-Both the left and right hand sides of a custom constraint are list of constraint terms.
+Both the left and right hand sides of a custom constraint are lists of constraint terms.
 A constraint term can be either a constant, an `epl.ConstraintTerm` or a dictionary.

 The `epl.ConstraintTerm` represents a single term in a constraint: